mcfletch/2daypython/trivia.rst

 * how do we calculate the reward for each level?
 * how do we display the answers in a format where the answer isn't always the first choice?

+  * hint :py:func:`random.shuffle`
+  * we need to *save* the particular order so we can check if the user got it right

 but we are going to punt (kick the ball up in the air and worry about it later) on those questions. and start writing code.